Dynamic behavior of elevators under random inflow of passengers: Abstract

 \section{Abstract}

 Elevators can be regarded as oscillators driven by the calls of passengers who arrive randomly.
-We study the dynamic behavior of elevators during the down peak period by simulation and analytical calculation.
-We assume that new passengers arrive according to a Poisson process on each floor and call the elevators to go down to the ground floor.
-We numerically examine how the round trip time depends on the inflow rate of passengers on each floor and reproduce it by an equation considering the combination of floors where call occurs.
-We also examine the degree of the synchronization of two elevators by setting an order parameter.
+We study the dynamic behavior of elevators during the down peak period numerically and analytically.
+We assume that new passengers arrive at each floor according to a Poisson process and call the elevators to go down to the ground floor.
+We numerically examine how the round-trip time of a single elevator depends on the inflow rate of passengers at each floor and reproduce it by a self-consistent equation considering the combination of floors where call occurs.
+By setting an order parameter, we show that the synchronization of two elevators occurs irrespective of final destination (whether the elevators did or did not go to the top floor).
+It indicates that the spontaneous ordering of elevators emerges from the Poisson noise.
+We also reproduce the round-trip time of two elevators by a self-consistent equation considering the interaction through the existence of passengers and the absence of volume exclusion.
+Those results suggest that such interaction stabilizes and characterizes the spontaneous ordering of elevators.